MarcoGroenenberg/mendix-PivotTableWidget/README.md

 Mendix Pivot Table Widget

 ##Description
 This widget calls a microflow to get a list of entity objects and creates a pivot table using the list.

 The context the widget is placed in is passed on to the the microflow.
 This allows the application to present a selection screen and pass those selections to the microflow that creates the list.

 The values to group the data on and the labels for the X and Y axis are taken from the entity objects.

 The pivot table widget can count the items in each cell or determine the sum, average, minimum or maximum value in each cell.

 For count and sum, optionally a total column and row can be displayed.

 The various elements in the table can easily be styled.

 It is also possible to set thresholds that apply a CSS class depending on the cell value.

 The pivot table widget can call a microflow when the user clicks on a cell.

+Optionally, an export button can be shown which allows exporting the contents of the table as CSV.

 Have a look at the screen shots or download the Pivot Table Demo Project